Daniel-Warner-X/design-with-cursor-quickstart/quickstart.md

 How to do that:

-- **Create a project folder**
+- Create a project folder
-- **Initialize that folder as a Git repository**: Navigate to your project folder and run `git init` to start version control
+- Navigate to your project folder and run `git init` to start version control
-- **Create a README.md file**: Create a README file and paste in the instructions that Gemini created for running your project locally.
+- Create a README file and paste in the instructions that Gemini created for running your project locally.
-- **Create a prd.md (Product Requirements Document) file**: This file should contain your project description, goals, and requirements.
-You can paste in your original prompt, text from a Jira story, user stories, or any other project specifications
+- Create a product-requirements.md file.
+This file should contain your project description.
+It is possible to get really fancy with this, but a good place to start is by pasting in the Jira story you are working on or the text from a prompt that worked really well for you in Gemini.
-- **Create a design_path.md file**: This file will serve as your design decision log.
-Use it to document milestone decisions, design rationale, and key choices you make throughout the development process.
-This helps maintain context between sessions.
+- Create a design_path.md file serve as your design decision log.
+This helps maintain context between sessions, and can help you recover is the process comes off the rails.
-- **Copy your code from Gemini into a local file**
+- copy your code from Gemini into a local file.

   Your project should look something like this: